 This course represents an analysis of normative, developmental, and ecological changes that occur within families across the life span.
 Special focus is given to developmental transitions such as childbirth, adolescence, and aging.

 CO 6575 Parent Education - 2-3 Hours

-Basic principles in the organization, formulation, and presentation of parent study programs.
+Basic principles in the organization, formulation, and presentation of parent study programs used in community settings.
 Emphasis on ways of working with children from infancy through adolescence.
-Building self-esteem and responsible measures of child discipline are special concerns.
+Principles of promoting holistic and healthy development and appropriate means of child discipline will be discussed.

 CO 6610 Human Sexuality - 3 Hours

 This course will deal with the physiological, psychological, and spiritual aspects of human sexuality, with particular emphasis on counseling-related issues.

 Examines and discusses issues that are pertinent to gender.
 Implications for counseling are emphasized.

 CO 6650 Multicultural Issues in Counseling - 3 Hours

 This course examines the nature and effects of culture and ethnicity on the counseling process.
 The effects of worldview on diversity issues in counseling will be discussed with a special reference to a Christian worldview.
 Counseling issues specific to various minority populations will be addressed through case vignette and lecture.